Tucson, Arizona: Eastern Tucson

-A major destination for cyclists, Mount Lemmon is ranked the second most difficult climb in the world by Bicycling Magazine.

 Climate

-Tucson has a hot desert climate (Köppen BWh), with two major seasons, a hot summer and mild winter.
+Tucson has a hot desert climate (Köppen: BWh), with two major seasons, a hot summer and mild winter.
 Tucson averages 10.61 in of precipitation per year, concentrated during the Pacific storms of winter and the North American Monsoon of summer.
-Fall and spring months tend to be sunny and dry.
-Despite being at a more southerly latitude than Phoenix, Tucson is slightly cooler and wetter due to a variety of factors, including elevation and orographic lift in surrounding mountains—though Tucson does occasionally see warmer daytime temperatures in the winter.
+Fall and spring tend to be sunny and dry.
+Despite being at a more southerly latitude than Phoenix, Tucson is slightly cooler and wetter due to a variety of factors, including elevation and orographic lift in surrounding mountains, though Tucson does occasionally see warmer daytime temperatures in the winter.

-Summer is characterized by average daily high temperatures between 98 and 102 °F and low temperatures between 71 and 77 °F. Early summer is characterized by low humidity and clear skies; mid-summer and late summer are characterized by higher humidity, cloudy skies and frequent rain.
+Summer is characterized by average daily high temperatures between 98 and 102 °F and low temperatures between 71 and 77 °F. Early summer is characterized by low humidity and clear skies; mid- and late summer are characterized by higher humidity, cloudy skies, and frequent rain.
 The sun is intense in Tucson during part of the year, and those who spend time outdoors need protection.
 Recent studies show that the rate of skin cancer in Arizona is at least three times higher than in more northerly regions.
 Additionally, heat stroke is a concern for hikers, mountain bikers, and adventurers who explore canyons, open desert lands, and other exposed areas.

-While monsoon season officially begins on June 15, the arrival of the North American Monsoon is unpredictable, and it varies from year to year.
+While monsoon season officially begins on June 15, the arrival of the North American Monsoon is unpredictable, as it varies from year to year.
 On average, Tucson receives its first monsoon storms around July 3.
 Monsoon activity generally persists through August and often into September.
 During the monsoon, the humidity is much higher than the rest of the year.
-It begins with clouds building up from the south in the early afternoon followed by intense thunderstorms and rainfall, which can cause flash floods.
+It begins with clouds building up from the south in the early afternoon, followed by intense thunderstorms and rainfall, which can cause flash floods.
 The evening sky at this time of year is often pierced with dramatic lightning strikes.
 Large areas of the city do not have storm sewers, so monsoon rains flood the main thoroughfares, usually for no longer than a few hours.
 A few underpasses in Tucson have "feet of water" scales painted on their supports to discourage fording by automobiles during a rainstorm.
 Arizona traffic code Title 28–910, the so-called "Stupid Motorist Law", was instituted in 1995 to discourage people from entering flooded roadways.
-If the road is flooded and a barricade is in place, motorists who drive around the barricade can be charged up to $2000 for costs involved in rescuing them.
-Despite all warnings and precautions, however, three Tucson drivers have drowned between 2004 and 2010.
+If the road is flooded and a barricade is in place, motorists who drive around the barricade can be charged up to $2,000 for costs involved in rescuing them.
+Despite the warnings and precautions, three Tucson drivers have drowned between 2004 and 2010.

-The weather in the fall is much like spring: dry, with warm/cool nights and warm/hot days.
+The weather in the fall is much like spring, dry, with warm/cool nights and warm/hot days.
 Temperatures above 100 °F are possible into early October.
 Temperatures decline at the quickest rate in October and November, and are normally the coolest in late December and early January.